MeanderingProgrammer/render-markdown.nvim/README.md

             '└', '┴', '┘',
             '│', '─',
         },
+        -- Always use virtual lines for table borders instead of attempting to use empty lines.
+        -- Will be automatically enabled if indentation module is enabled. border_virtual = false,
         -- Gets placed in delimiter row for each column, position is based on alignment. alignment_indicator = '━',
         -- Highlight for table heading, delimiter, and the line above.